Periphery

 What can I expect?

-Engaging conversations, real mail, leisurely strolls, meaningful interactions with neighbors, sunrises and/or sunsets, dirty boots, planetary discoveries, imagination, spontaneous dance parties, unhurried meals, olfactory experiments, putting pen to paper, a newfound appreciation for long-form music, expanded connections with the non-human world, deeper breathing, guilt-free moments of idleness, short naps, a revitalized sense of self, reduced anxiety, deeper friendships, shamelessness, happier children, intrigued partners, healthier pets, thriving plants, and more.
+Less scrolling, engaging conversations, real mail, leisurely strolls, less texting, meaningful interactions with neighbors, sunrises and/or sunsets, less posting, dirty boots, planetary discoveries, imagination, spontaneous dance parties, unhurried meals, olfactory experiments, putting pen to paper, a newfound appreciation for long-form music, expanded connections with the non-human world, deeper breathing, guilt-free moments of idleness, short naps, a revitalized sense of self, reduced anxiety, deeper friendships, shamelessness, happier children, intrigued partners, healthier pets, thriving plants, and more.

 Who will I be working with?

 Hi!
-I’m Felicity Fenton (she/they)—a multidisciplinary artist, writer, and digital wellness advocate on a mission to help cultivate balance, connection, and awareness across some of modern life's body/mind/spirit challenges.
+I’m Felicity Fenton (she/they)—a multidisciplinary artist, writer, and digital wellness advocate dedicated to cultivating balance, connection, and awareness amid the complexities of modern life.

-For over two decades, I’ve been a dedicated practitioner of Shamatha-Vipashyana meditation, reiki, yoga, improvisational dance, music, writing, and art.
-I have an MFA in Interdisciplinary Arts with an emphasis on Art as Social/Relational Practice from Goddard College.
-I’m working towards my MS in Clinical Mental Health Counseling at Prescott College with a focus on experiential art, nature, and somatic therapies.
+For over two decades, I’ve explored and practiced a range of embodied and creative modalities, including Shamatha-Vipashyana meditation, reiki, yoga, improvisational dance, music, writing, and visual art.
+I hold an MFA in Interdisciplinary Arts with a focus on Art as Social/Relational Practice from Goddard College, and I’m currently pursuing an MS in Clinical Mental Health Counseling at Prescott College, with an emphasis on experiential art, nature-based, and somatic therapies through the Somatic Intuitive Healing Institute in Portland, Oregon.

 How can I sign up?